 Namibia has been on my list ever since Matt Lauer stopped there a few years ago on “Where in the World is Matt Lauer.”
-I know, I know, I seem to get a lot of my travel inspiration from Matt and it doesn’t always pan out (see Seychelles), but watching him explore those incredible dunes in the Namib Desert was unlike anything I’ve ever seen before and I just had to see it for myself.
+I know, I know, I seem to get a lot of my travel inspiration from Matt and it doesn’t always pan out (see Seychelles), but watching him explore those incredible dunes in the Namib Desert was unlike anything I’ve ever seen before.
+I just had to see it for myself.

-Since Africa was a major focus for this year’s RTW, I figured there was no better time to add Namibia to the itinerary.
-After a little research I realized that I couldn’t get to the major airport, Windhoek, on Skyteam so I would need a separate flight (outside my RTW ticket) if I flew.
-But even if I did book a flight to Windhoek, it appeared that the places I would actually want to visit were hours away and driving on your own was roundly discouraged.
+But after a little research, I realize that I can’t get to the major airport, Windhoek, on Skyteam.
+So I would need a separate flight, outside my RTW ticket if I fly.
+And even if I do book a flight to Windhoek, it appears that the places I actually want to visit are hours away.
+And driving on your own is roundly discouraged.

 I needed a better plan.
 Enter, MSC Cruise Lines.

-With a return visit to Cape Town already on the agenda, it seemed the perfect, no-hassle opportunity for a more relaxed visit to Namibia by luxury cruise liner.
+With a return visit to Cape Town already on the agenda, it seems the perfect, no-hassle opportunity for a more relaxed visit to Namibia by luxury cruise liner.

 My friend Shannon and I had an excellent time onboard the MSC Splendida cruising around the Mediterranean for a week visiting ports of call like Marseilles, Genoa, Naples, Mallorca and Tunisia.
 Though the other passengers on that voyage were primarily Italian (MSC is an Italian-owned company), we found that to be a refreshing departure from the older, family-oriented demographic on most Caribbean sailings.

 The World’s Most Beautiful Port

-After a leisurely tour around the ship to see all the facilities (spa, theater, disco and restaurants) I went straight to my cabin to check out my new home for the next four nights.
+After a leisurely tour around the ship to see all the facilities (spa, theater, disco and restaurants) I head straight to my cabin to check out my new home for the next four nights.

-Our next stop was the theater to hear Cruise Director, Stephen Cloete, give his “Welcome Aboard” talk.
-The Cruise Director’s talk on the first day is always full of useful information and Stephen didn’t disappoint.
-What I found the most interesting was the breakdown of nationalities onboard.
+Our next stop is the theater to hear Cruise Director, Stephen Cloete, give his “Welcome Aboard” talk.
+The Cruise Director’s talk on the first day is always full of useful information and Stephen doesn’t disappoint.

-Of course, I’m pretty used to being the only American in the room (or in the hotel, or on the island) so this didn’t faze me one bit, in fact I found it kind of fun.
+Of course, I’m pretty used to being the only American in the room (or in the hotel, or on the island).
+So this doesn’t faze me one bit, in fact I find it kind of fun.

 A Day in the Dunes of Namibia